VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 - “The reason is that Python has built-in (parametric) polymorphism.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=K34E6ZFX))
 	- “we can pass any type of object we want to a function.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=RIUJ9AHW))
 - Add method of class "PolygonCollection" works well with any object with method "sides"
-- “Python’s polymorphism is based on the idea of duck typing.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=38&annotation=NVIT7AML))
+- “Python's polymorphism is based on the idea of duck typing.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=38&annotation=NVIT7AML))
 	- “Having the right methods is equivalent to ”walking and talking like a duck”.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=38&annotation=95U7Q28B))
 - “As long as we implemented the str method on our class, then we can call str on an instance of that class.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=38&annotation=AGZUASEV))
 	- “That function calls the corresponding method, i.e., str(t) for a Triangle t calls t. str () which is equivalent to Triangle. str (t).” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=38&annotation=88TTHWNZ))